ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters.rst

     {{ some_variable | to_nice_json(indent=2) }}
     {{ some_variable | to_nice_yaml(indent=8) }}

-``to_yaml`` and ``to_nice_yaml`` filters use `PyYAML library`_ which defaults output length to 80 symbols and might replace spaces with a new line in case of longer length.
+``to_yaml`` and ``to_nice_yaml`` filters use `PyYAML library`_ which has a default 80 symbol string length limit.
+That causes unexpected line break after 80th symbol (if there is a space after 80th symbol)
 To avoid such behaviour and generate long lines it is possible to use ``width`` option::

     {{ some_variable | to_yaml(indent=8, width=1337) }}
     {{ some_variable | to_nice_yaml(indent=8, width=1337) }}

 While it would be nicer to use a construction like ``float("inf")`` instead of hardcoded number, unfortunately the filter doesn't support proxying python functions.
-However it also supports passing through other YAML parameters.
+Note that it also supports passing through other YAML parameters.
 Full list can be found in `PyYAML documentation`_.

 Alternatively, you may be reading in some already formatted data::